Taurine benefits many common mental and physical conditions, such as anxiety, depression, insomnia, and diabetes, as well as athletic performance.

 Taurine supplements are commonly used by endurance athletes and bodybuilders to relieve cramps, muscle soreness, and fatigue.
 (22)

-Limited research has been done on taurine and sports performance, but so far evidence is mixed.
+Limited research has been done on taurine and sports performance, but so far the evidence is mixed.

 When paired with branched chain amino acids (BCAAs), taurine reduces post-exercise muscle soreness.
 (23)